-How Gainesville, Florida is Helping its Community to Quit Smoking?
+How Gainesville, Florida is Helping its Community to Quit Smoking and Why?

 The city is set in the heart of North Central Florida.
 In addition, it is the proud home of the University of Florida and their Fighting Gators.
 The city of Gainesville is developing strategies to reach the state’s number 1 as the healthiest community.
 In order to achieve this, the city will have to get people to quit smoking through various practices.